 “Hidden Heroines: the untold stories of the women of the Dockyard” explores the valuable roles women played throughout the Dockyard’s 400-year history, right up to present day.
 As we prepare unveil Hidden Heroines for the first time, we would like to take you behind the scenes for a small insight into what is involved in putting together a new exhibition …

-Sheila Johnson Kindred, author of the award-winning book, Jane Austen’s Transatlantic Sister: The Life and Letters of Fanny Palmer Austen (2017), will talk about Fanny Austen’s unusual experiences as a naval wife and mother.
+Listen back to Sheila Johnson Kindred, author of the award-winning book, Jane Austen’s Transatlantic Sister: The Life and Letters of Fanny Palmer Austen (2017), when she spoke about Fanny Austen’s unusual experiences as a naval wife and mother.
 During the later years of the Napoleonic Wars, she lived at sea aboard one of the most famous warships built at the Chatham Dockyard.

 Join us on Thursday 15 July, when Dr. Margarette Lincoln will explore the importance of Mary Lacy’s biography, published in 1773.
 We will examine her story in the context of contemporary attitudes to women, as well as the fascination for cross-dressing women and how they were represented in the eighteenth century.